ayoubbenmbarek/ferry-platform-reservation/IMPLEMENTATION_COMPLETE.md

-todo add contact us in mobile and frontend also i think page /contact exist but empty todo:update maritime support email address todo how many crons we have
+todo add contact us in mobile and frontend also i think page /contact exist but empty todo:update maritime support email address todo how many crons we have todo add faq and terms and conditions pages todo:when change language in mobile nothing happens
+todo: translate contact page and hidearabic language on menu todo  add ticket to wallet

 todo search this route hsould go to that specific route, but i see the saved on home page search route instead:done